 Traveling by RV?
-Here's What You Need to Know Before You Hit the Road.
+Here's What to Know Before You Hit the Road

-Camper vans -- AKA Class B motorhomes -- are cheaper, more discreet, and an easier way to segue into the lifestyle, but aren’t usually equipped.
-This is especially clutch in the pandemic, since many public restrooms are closed.
+Camper vans —AKA Class B motorhomes—are cheaper, easy to drive, discreet, and offer an simpler way to segue into the lifestyle.
+Unfortunately, they aren’t typically equipped with toilets, which is especially detrimental in the absence of public restrooms.
 Also, it's really tough to stand up inside.

 Class C motorhomes are recognizable by the cab over the driver and the boxy back.
 These usually have a toilet, a shower, a little kitchenette with a fridge and stove, and are commonly available as rentals.

 Finally, Class A motorhomes are the bus-like behemoths with stuff like TVs, multiple beds, and lounging areas.
-These tend to cost more than an actual house and are expensive to rent... and operating one can be like driving a condo.
+These tend to cost more than an actual house and are expensive to rent.
+Driving one is like piloting a condo down the highway.

-If you’re just testing the RV lifestyle for a weekend or even a week or two, renting is probably a good idea.
-RVShare, the Airbnb of renting RVs, is a good place to start, while nationwide companies like Cruise America will set you up with a land yacht.
+If you’re just testing out the RV lifestyle for a weekend or even a week or two, renting is the way to go.
+RVShare, the Airbnb of RVs, is a good place to start, while nationwide companies like Cruise America and Road Bear RV will set you up with a land yacht.

-If you’re buying into the lifestyle for the long run, expect to drop an anvil of cash.
-RVs are in serious demand this summer.
-If you can find a good deal on a used one, that's also a solid option, but be prepared for it to be banged up.
+If you’re buying into the lifestyle, expect to drop an anvil of cash, especially with RVs in such high demand.
+If you can find a good deal on a used one, be prepared for it to be banged up.
 Aesthetic problems like a loose door or broken stove can be fixed, but don’t compromise with the mechanics under the hood.
-Like buying any vehicle, check the mileage before buying and get it inspected by somebody who knows what they’re doing.
+Check the mileage before committing, and get it inspected by somebody who knows what they’re doing.

-One night, we were racing toward a park on our itinerary in New Mexico, but realized we couldn't get there before the gates closed.
+One night, we were racing toward a park in New Mexico, but realized we couldn't get there before the gates closed.
 Dejected, we turned back… but then I looked around: We were surrounded by breathtaking mesas, so we decided to wild camp for the night.
-It was complete and utter bliss under the stars, and I was so glad we opted to shift our plans.
+It was complete and utter bliss beneath the stars.

 Point is, you can't see it all.
-You should plan a route, sure, but leave yourself open for those spectacular nights beneath the stars.
+You should plan a route, sure, but leave yourself open for those spectacular spontaneous nights.

 Google Maps is an obvious way to plan your trip, but it doesn’t allow for more than 10 points for some reason.
 We use a site called Roadtrippers ($29.99/year), which allows you to plan your route and highlights cool stuff to see along the way, including roadside attractions.
 And, of course, to change your plans on a whim.

-With three active kids, the family requires the key amenities that campgrounds offer, including showers, coin laundry, and sewers for pumping out shower and toilet tanks.
-But when they first started living in their motorhome six years ago, the Sims said didn’t see other people of color at campgrounds and felt unwelcome.
+When they first started living in their motorhome six years ago, the Sims didn’t see other people of color at campgrounds and felt unwelcome.

 "It’s definitely gotten better,” he added.
 “Now, 99% of the people I’ve met and spoken with have been great.”